 Golden Perch

-Soft plastics are worked best on a 1/8 or 1/4 jig head slow-rolled along any structure.
-This works particularly well when tying your boat or kayak up against trees and working the soft plastic slowly up against the tree and adding some noise to the action by tapping the butt of your rod or by hitting the jig head into the timber.
+Yellow belly, AKA Golden Perch, is a beautiful freshwater fish in this system.
+With a rich food source, they can grow to thick and plump sizes.
+Good lure choices include curl tail soft plastics; the Gulp 3-inch grub minnow in black is a standout choice.
+Soft vibes like the Zerek fish trap, and Samaki vibelicious are great options.
+Lip-less crank-baits, such as Jackall TN50 and TN60, remain very popular, as do blades like the eco gear ZX40 with stinger hooks.
+Other favourites are the reliable stump jumpers and spinnerbaits.
+Soft plastics work best on a 1/8 or 1/4 jig head vertically jigged along structure.
+This technique works particularly well when using spotlock or tying your boat or kayak up against trees.
+Slowly work the soft plastic against the tree and add some noise to the action by tapping the butt of your rod or by hitting the jig head into the timber.
 This brings out the predatory nature of the yellowbelly.
-Take advantage of down scan and side scan technologies on your sounder and spend some time moving between the structure to find the fish.
-Other lures to can be worked amongst the timber but in general work really well in open water being slow-rolled or trolled.
-When it comes to rod selection we generally use a light spin rod around 7 foot in length in 1-4, 2-4 or 3-5 kilo class paired with a 1000, 2000 or 2500 size reel.
-Spooled with 8-12 pound braid and an equivalent fluorocarbon leader.
+Take advantage of Livescope, down scan and side scan technologies on your sounder and spend some time moving between the structure to find the fish.
+Other lures will also work well in open water, being slow-rolled or trolled.
+Typically, we use a light to medium spin rod around 7 feet in length, 2-4 or 3-5 kilo class, paired with a 2000 or 2500 size reel and spooled with 8-12-pound braid and an equivalent fluorocarbon leader.
+Baitcaster rods and reels are a very popular choice when targeting yellowbelly.
+Good options include a 3-5 or 4-6 baitcaster with a 2000 baitcaster reel.
+When bait fishing, a 7-foot light rod paired with a 3000-size reel is used.
+Good bait rigs include a paternoster rig with a small sinker at the bottom or a running sinker rig with scrub worms or yabbies.

 Targeting Murray Cod at Lake Boga